 What is Data Loss Prevention? | A Complete Guide to DLP Security

 Data is the most valuable asset today’s businesses possess – and volumes are growing all the time.
-According to Statista, there were 120 zettabytes of digital information in use worldwide at the start of 2024, but this is set to reach 181 zettabytes by the end of 2025.
+According to Statista, there are set to be 181 zettabytes of digital information in use worldwide by the end of 2025.
 Within this will be a wide range of highly sensitive details, from customer personal and financial information to trade secrets and other vital enterprise intellectual property.

 It’s therefore vital that all companies make protecting this data their highest priority.
 Data loss – whether accidental or as the result of criminal activity – can be hugely damaging to businesses.
 As well as the financial impact, the reputational damage caused by failing to protect sensitive data can last for many years.

-To avoid this, firms must have a clear data loss prevention (DLP) strategy in place that covers every aspect of their operations.
+To avoid this and improve their cyber resiliency, firms must have a clear data loss prevention (DLP) strategy in place that covers every aspect of their operations.
 Understanding what is required and the technology necessary to implement this is essential in keeping information safe in a highly challenging environment.

 What is Data Loss Prevention?

-Data loss prevention refers to the tools, technologies and processes needed to prevent the loss or exposure of information.
-It aims to prevent the inappropriate access, use, sharing or exfiltration of data both within and outside the organization.
+Data loss prevention (DLP) refers to the tools, technologies and processes needed to prevent the loss or exposure of business information.
+Specifically, it aims to prevent the inappropriate access, use, sharing or exfiltration of sensitive data.

-Insider threats: Employees with a grievance against their firm may copy and remove data for a number of reasons.
-They may look to take company secrets to a new employer and seek to sell it to the highest bidder, or simply cause harm in retaliation for a perceived wrong.
-Such incidents can be particularly hard to spot if an individual has legitimate access to the data in question.
+- Insider threats: This refers to employees with a grievance against their firm.
+Insiders may copy and remove data for a number of reasons, including taking company secrets to a new employer, selling data to the highest bidder, or simply cause harm in retaliation for a perceived wrong.

-Negligence: Careless employee behavior that leads to data leaks can range from leaving company devices on a train to accidentally emailing documents to the wrong recipient.
-It can also cover falling victim to phishing scams where hackers pose as senior executives and request information.
+- Negligence: Careless employee behavior that leads to data leaks can range from leaving company devices on a train to accidentally emailing documents to the wrong recipient, as well as falling victim to phishing scams.

 Why Data Loss Prevention is Critical for Businesses

 The biggest risks of data loss are financial.
-According to IBM, for instance, the average cost of a data breach in 2024 now stands at $4.88 million, marking a ten percent increase on 2023.
+According to IBM, for instance, the average cost of a data breach in 2024 now stands at $4.4 million.
+However, this can grow significantly for firms in certain sectors, such as heavily regulated industries.

-For business in heavily regulated industries, the effects can be even more severe.
-For example, healthcare organizations that are subject to HIPAA are especially vulnerable due to the sensitive nature of the data they possess and the large regulatory penalties for failures.
-IBM’s research found these companies faced the highest costs of any sector, with average data breach expenses reaching $9.77 million.
+Healthcare organizations that are subject to HIPAA are especially vulnerable due to the sensitive nature of the data they possess and the large regulatory penalties for failures.
+IBM’s research found these companies faced the highest costs of any sector, with average data breach expenses reaching $7.42 million, followed by financial services ($5.56 million).

-Other industries at high risk include financial services, technology firms and the energy sector, but every firm is vulnerable to the threat of data loss.
-Almost every business will deal with some form of personally identifiable information (PII) that will be of value to hackers and regulations such as GDPR can result in large fines for the exposure of such data.
+However, almost every business holds some form of personally identifiable information (PII) that will be of value to hackers.
+Regulations such as GDPR can result in large fines for the exposure of such data, in addition to the severe reputational damage that poor data handling can result in.

 How Does Data Loss Prevention Work?